khuangaf/LingoRoboDemo/index.md

 ## Workload Distribution:
 * Kung-Hsiang Steeve Huang: knowledge incorporation, project website.
-* Shikhar Singh: visual grounding, demo video.
+* Shikhar Singh: multimodel transformer, demo video.

 ## Task
 We develop our system on the [ALFRED dataset](https://arxiv.org/abs/1912.01734) (Action Learning From Realistic Environments and Directives).
 ALFRED is a benchmark for challenges AI agents to a map between natural language instructions and sequences of agents.